iossifovlab/gpf/userdocs/administration/getting_started.rst

   VCF file name and de Novo variants file name::

         simple_study_import.py comp.ped \
-            --id comp_all \
             --denovo-file comp.tsv \
-            --vcf-files comp.vcf
+            --vcf-files comp.vcf \
+            --id comp_all

   This command creates a study with ID `comp_all` that contains all VCF and de Novo variants.

+.. _denovo_format:

 .. note::
-    The expected format for the de Novo variants file is a tab separated file that contains following columns:
+    The expected format for the de Novo variants file is a tab-separated file that contains the following columns:

-    - familyId - family Id matching a family from the pedigree file
+    - familyId - family id matching a family from the pedigree file
     - location - location of the variant
     - variant - description of the variant
     - bestState - best state of the variant in the family